yuchdev/cpp/01_c_subset/01_fundamental_types/README.md

 ---

-You already covered **the two “weird” non-numeric fundamentals** very well.
+You already covered **the two “weird" non-numeric fundamentals** very well.
-For a *“simplest C++ types that are not integer / FP”* reference, there are **only a few legitimate additions**, and they fall into two categories:
+For a *“simplest C++ types that are not integer / FP"* reference, there are **only a few legitimate additions**, and they fall into two categories:

 1. **True fundamental language types** you can document alongside `bool` / `nullptr_t`
 2. **Frequently confused but *not* fundamental** types worth explicitly calling out so readers don’t expect them here